RobertoBellarosa95/Array_Functions/README.md

-# Array_Functions
+//# Array_Functions
-In this repository i wrote some easy Functions for Arrays
+//In this repository i wrote some easy Functions for Arrays

 include <stdio.h>
 #include <stdlib.h>